moli-03/repo-soundboard/README.md

 # REPO SoundBoard Mod

 ## Description
-REPO SoundBoard Mod is a customizable soundboard application that allows you to play your own sound buttons with ease.
+REPO SoundBoard Mod is a customizable soundboard that allows you to play your own sound buttons through proximity voice chat.

 ## Features
-- Add and play custom sound buttons.
+- Add and play custom sound buttons
-- Hotkey support for quick sound playback.
+- Hotkey support
-- Supports `.wav` audio files.
+- Supports `.wav` audio files
-- Adjustable (local) volume for each sound button.
+- Adjustable (local) volume for each sound button

 ## Usage
-Sound buttons can be configured using a JSON configuration file named `soundboard-config.json` located in the game's directory.
+Sound buttons can be configured using a JSON configuration file named `Moli.REPOSoundBoard.json` located in the BepInEx config directory of your Thunderstorm game profile.

-### Locating the Game Directory
+### Locating the config directory
-You can find the game directory by navigating to:
+You can locate the BepInEx config directory directly inside Thunderstorm.
+Go to `R.E.P.O. > (your profile) > Settings > Browse profile folder`.
-`Steam > R.E.P.O > Settings > Manage > Search Local Files`
+This will open the Explorer and in there you can navigate to `BepInEx > config`.
+Inside this directory you should see the `Moli.REPOSoundBoard.json` config file.
+If it does not exist your can create it.

 ### Configuration File Structure
-Below is an example of the `soundboard-config.json` file structure.
-Make sure to keep it a valid JSON Syntax.
+Below is an example of the `Moli.REPOSoundBoard.json` file structure.

 #### Important Notes:
 - The `Path` to the audio file has to be absolute (meaning it has to start from C:\\).